JoelProjectHub/JoelProjectHub/README.md

 ## 🚀 About Me
 - 📊 Currently working as a **Data Analyst** at **Amports (Benicia Port)**
 - 🛠️ Building **Power BI dashboards**, automated KPIs, and integrating data pipelines to improve operational efficiency
-- ⚙️ Experienced in **SQL, Power Apps, Power Automate, DAX**, and connecting complex datasets across multiple platforms
+- ⚙️ Experienced in **SQL, Python, Power BI, Power Apps, Power Automate, DAX**, and connecting complex datasets across multiple platforms
 - 🤖 Interested in combining **data science** and **machine learning** to create predictive analytics and automation tools
 - 🌍 Open to relocation and remote opportunities in **data analytics, BI development, or data engineering**